Quick result

 For you

-• You want to reduce rework and surprise scope expansion.
+• You want to reduce back-and-forth caused by incomplete context.

 Not for you